Three Is a Family

 Three Is a Family is a 1944 American comedy film directed by Edward Ludwig and starring Marjorie Reynolds, Charlie Ruggles, and Fay Bainter.
+It is an adaptation of the hit 1943 play Three's a Family by Henry Ephron and Phoebe Ephron which ran for 497 performances on Broadway.
+It was distributed by United Artists.
 The film was nominated for an Academy Award for Best Sound Recording (W. V. Wolfe).